 I’m collaborating with the coordinator of a series of undergraduate Animal Biology labs this semester.

 She is interested in integrating drawing more fully and effectively into the work that instructors and students do in those labs.
+The rest of this post provides context on what we’re aiming for, as well as a lot of resources I’m sharing with her.

 Her motivation stems, at least in part, from noticing that photographing specimens appears to be the most common way students interact with specimens in these labs.
 And yet, based on low exam scores, students aren’t getting much out of taking photos.